The College Dropout Video Anthology

 The College Dropout Video Anthology is a DVD release featuring the music videos to the singles from American rapper Kanye West's debut studio album The College Dropout (2004), released on March 22, 2005.
 It featured the videos to the previously unreleased "Two Words", "Slow Jamz", "Through the Wire", "All Falls Down", the three versions of "Jesus Walks", and "The New Workout Plan".

 West has said on many occasions that he feels the imagery of his music videos are very important to him and an integral part to his art.
-He contributed to the direction of the videos for "All Falls Down" and three versions of "Jesus Walks".
+He contributed to the direction of the videos for "All Falls Down" and all three versions of "Jesus Walks".

 The initial music video for "Jesus Walks" was rejected by MTV and other networks for being inappropriate for airing, so West made an alternate version for MTV.
 A third video was also made, although rarely seen before this DVD.

-It was accompanied by a bonus audio CD that featured seven otherwise unreleased songs by West.
+The College Dropout Video Anthology was accompanied by a bonus audio CD that featured seven otherwise unreleased songs by West.
 Three are remixes or reprises of songs from The College Dropout, two are alternate instrumental versions of Dropout tracks, and two ("It's Alright" and "Heavy Hitters") were previously unreleased originals.

-On June 12, 2006, the DVD/CD set was certified Gold by the RIAA.
-Such an honor was declared once the album surpassed the 50,000 units sold mark.
+On June 12, 2006, the DVD/CD set was certified Gold by the Recording Industry Association of America (RIAA) once the album surpassed the 50,000 units sold.

+Critical reception

+David Jeffries of AllMusic felt that although "bonus feature-filled DVD would be most desirable, Kanye West's videos are compelling enough on their own to make a bare-bones collection of them worthy."
+He praised the videos featured on the DVD, with particular praise for the inclusion of the full eight minute cut of "The New Workout Plan", which Jeffries called "a treat".
+Although the "Making Of" section of the DVD was "just as mediocre and throwaway as you'd expect", he noted that the fact they contained editing was a "big surprise" compared to other compilations.
+Jeffries complained that the presence of multiple corporate logos in the music videos caused "more blurry mosaics than Japanese porno", as well as all videos featuring censored lyrics.